 What to Expect

 Minor burns could take up to 3 weeks to heal.

 A burn can itch as it heals.
 Do not scratch it.

 The deeper the burn, the more likely it is to scar.
-If the burn appears to be developing a scar, call your doctor for advice.
+If the burn appears to be developing a scar, call your health care provider for advice.

 When to Call the Doctor